demirmusa/pipesharp/README.md

    }
   ```

-### Generating PipeManager.cs

-* Download project.

-* Run **PipeSharp.GeneratorConsole**. it will generate an extension class [PipeManager.cs](https://github.com/demirmusa/pipesharp/blob/master/PipeSharp.UnitTests/PipeManager.cs) which contains `Pipe` and `Tap` functions into the bin folder.

-  (You can change directory by parameter.
-Check [GeneratePipeManagerCs](https://github.com/demirmusa/pipesharp/blob/d50682ff5022be0aeadbc76bbcb5b3db6237176c/PipeSharp/PipeManagerGenerator.cs#L9) function)

-* You can use generated class anywhere you want.

 ### Usage

 * Include **PipeManager.cs** to your project

 * Then you will be able to use `Pipe` and `Tap` functions

 ### Example